 Under Texas law, a driver must possess either a to operate an oversized RV on a Texas roadway or highway.
 However, not every state in the country has this requirement, and when unqualified drivers/tourists hit Texas roads, they can cause severe accidents with other motor vehicles.

 If you were injured in an RV motor vehicle accident that a negligent recreational vehicle driver caused, you may file a personal injury claim or lawsuit for your damages.
-The experienced team of Houston personal injury lawyers and legal professionals at Stewart J. Guss, Attorney at Law, has helped recover compensation for injured victims for more than 2 decades.
+The experienced team of Houston personal injury lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, has helped recover compensation for injured victims for more than 2 decades.
 Our intake department is available for your free case evaluation, 24 hours a day, seven days a week, at (800) 898-4877, or contact us now by .

 We understand that injuries sustained in serious motor vehicle accidents often require long recovery times.
 Our knowledgeable team of attorneys and legal professionals can review your case to determine damages you can request recovering for.
 If so, our lawyers can pursue a settlement on your behalf—all while you recover from your injuries.
 If the insurance company chooses not to offer a favorable settlement, our lawyers can file a legal complaint on your behalf and litigate your case through the court system.

 Just like the drivers of smaller motor vehicles, RV drivers owe a duty of care to operate their vehicles in a safe and careful manner at all times.
 When RV drivers fail in this regard, victims can hold them responsible for all of the accidents and injuries they cause.